tillitis/tkey-java-gui/README.md

 ## Usage
 1. Clone this repo.
 2. Download and add the [jSerialComm library](https://github.com/Fazecast/jSerialComm) to the project.
-3. Download and add the Tkey library jar to the project.
+3. Download and add the TKey library jar to the project.
+4. Download and add JavaFX jar to the project.
-4. Run the app.
+5. Run the app.

 ## Functionality
 This program allows you to: